 You’ll also pass by a number of ponds, home to koi, ghost, and grass carp from the US and Japan, as well as other cold water fish such as roach, rudd, and tench (ten points if you can tell one from the other).
-Plus there are a number of terrapins, who wrangled themselves a permanent home at the conservatory after causing havoc amongst the other wildlife on Hampstead Heath.
+Plus there are a number of terrapins, who wrangled themselves a permanent home at the conservatory after antisocial behaviour amongst the other wildlife on Hampstead Heath.

-It makes for a pretty wonderful thyme.
+It makes for a pretty wonderful thyme…

 Barbican Conservatory | Silk Street, EC2Y 8DS